-In the USA, the majority of hysterectomies are performed using an “open” approach, which is through a large abdominal incision.
-An open approach to the hysterectomy procedure requires a 6-12 inch incision.
-Traditional open gynecologic surgery, using this large incision for access to the uterus and surrounding anatomy, has for many years been the standard approach to many gynecologic procedures.
-Yet with open surgery can come significant pain, trauma, a long recovery process and threat to surrounding organs and nerves.
+In the USA, the majority of hysterectomies are performed using an “open” approach, which is through a large 6 to 12-inch abdominal incision.
+This has been the standard approach for many years.
+For some women, open surgery can lead to significant pain, trauma, a long recovery process and threat to surrounding organs and nerves.
 For women facing gynecologic surgery, the period of pain, discomfort and extended time away from normal daily activities that usually follows traditional surgery can understandably cause significant anxiety.

 These are the basic types of hysterectomies that are considered to be minimally invasive:

 vNOTES Vaginal Hysterectomy

 With a vaginal approach, the entire surgery is performed through an incision in the vagina.
 This results in a low complication rate and a fast recovery.

 Vaginal natural orifice transluminal endoscopic surgery (vNOTES) is a new technology offered at Minnesota Women's Care.
 During this procedure, a hysterectomy is performed vaginally using a camera and instruments placed through a vaginal incision.
 The benefits of the vNOTES technology include improved visualization and the ability to perform more complex hysterectomies vaginally.
 Women often experience a shorter hospital stay, less postoperative pain, no visible scars, and a faster recovery time.

 During this procedure, several small incisions are made in the abdomen.
 A lighted instrument with a camera is inserted through one of the incisions.
 The uterus is cut into small pieces and removed through the incisions.